What is a VAT rate?

 The conditions for a VAT refund are different in every country and should be checked according to your destination — there’s usually a minimum purchase amount, and some exceptions to be considered.

 If you’re planning on visiting any of these countries, have a look at their rules for tax-free shopping.
-And if you’d like to save even more money, don’t miss out on the travel money debit card from Wise, and spend in shops or online at the real exchange rate.
+And if you’d like to save even more money, don’t miss out on the Wise travel money card, and spend in shops or online at the real exchange rate.

 When you’ve visited the UK, you’ll be able to get a VAT refund on items bought if: